alba4k/albafetch/README.md

 ```

 Meson will install the executable to `/usr/local/bin`, which you may or may not want (executables in this directory are ran instead of ones in `/usr/bin`).

+# Configuration

+albafetch can be customized using a config file, usually `~/.config/albafetch.conf`.

+You can find an example configuration file (which only provides the default values of every option) [here](albafetch.conf).
+Although this file includes some short comments on how the various options work, I highly recommend checking out the [user manual](MANUAL.md) for a deeper understanding of the way this config file works.

 # Contributing